Gabriella439/post-rfc/sotu.md

   programming errors for all possible cases, whereas tests cannot examine every possibility
 * Type-checking is much faster than running tests
-* Type error messages are informative: they explain what went wrong and never get stale
+* Type error messages are informative: they explain what went wrong
 * Type-checking never hangs and never gives flaky results

 Haskell also provides the "Typed Holes" extension, which lets you add an